 The best countries to visit in Southeast Asia depend hugely on what you’re looking for.
 They’re all great in their own ways, but there are always subjective reasons to prefer one over another.

-Scroll along as I share with you a few insights from my many trips in Southeast Asia…
+With that in mind, scroll along as I share with you a few insights from my many trips in Southeast Asia…

 Ahhh yes, I still remember what it was like to arrive in Bangkok for the first time.
 The temples, the neon lights, the smells of cooking oil from street food vendors, the tuk-tuk taxis whizzing past… it was like stepping into a whole new world.

 Even though my heart may now beat faster for less-trodden destinations, I have to recognize just what an amazing country Thailand is.
 Especially for a first-time Southeast Asia trip.

 Southeast Asia can be bewildering at first, but Thailand lets you ease into things; it’s exotic enough to feel adventurous, but the travel logistics are easy, and the famed Thai hospitality will make you feel at home even when almost nothing is familiar.

 It’s true that Thailand has long been known for its mass tourism (in pre-pandemic times of course).
 In all honesty, in some places that shows.
 If you are seeking some pure undiscovered frontier, you probably don’t want to head for the beaches of Phuket!
 Luckily, mass tourism is also concentrated in just a few areas, so it’s easily avoided if it’s not your vibe.

 One fun aspect of Thailand is that you’ll never struggle to meet other travelers if you’re looking to socialize.
 It’s an especially great destination for solo travelers.
 Because there are so many guesthouses, hotels, and hostels around, it’s easy to improvise on a trip to Thailand and just take things one day at a t ime.